LogicT- backtracking monad transformer with fair operations and pruning

 A brief and de-sugared explanation of splitting a functional stream

 Josef Svenningsson: Shortcut Fusion for Accumulating Parameters and Zip-like Functions.
 Proc.
 ICFP'02, 2002, pp. 124-132.

 kare all infinite streams of numbers.
-If we use this example with the standard
+If we run this example with the standard

-Listmonad or with list comprehensions, divergence is imminent, because backtracking ``gets stuck'' on
+Listmonad or with list comprehensions, divergence is imminent, because the backtracking ``gets stuck'' on

 k.
 Our fair stream implementation terminates.
 Our implementation also terminates and gives a stream of non-trivial answers if we remove the